Aaishpra/musico/README.md

      To start the server

-   - To start the frontend do
+   - To start the frontend run

      ``` npm install```